-- ▼ Overview of the human resources strategy FamilyMart aims for - ▼ Recruitment of Human Resources ▼ Development of Human Resources - ▼ Appropriate Deployment and Periodic Rotation ▼ Evaluation/Compensation - ▼ Highly Specialized Human Resources (SP jobs)
+- Overview of the human resources strategy FamilyMart aims for - ▼ Recruitment of Human Resources - ▼ Highly Skilled Professionals (SP jobs) - Appropriate Deployment and Periodic Rotation

 Greater competitiveness and sustained growth call for systematic development programs that build employee capabilities and help them reach their full potential.
 Strategic support of employee career development has also gained importance.

 Success in a more competitive environment with varied consumer preferences and pressure from other kinds of businesses also depends on the key task of securing and retaining superior human resources, which is difficult under the serious labor shortage at stores and in logistics in the convenience store industry.